netdata/netdata/packaging/installer/README.md

 This document will guide you through installing the open-source Netdata monitoring Agent on Linux, Docker, Kubernetes, and many others, often with one command.

+Netdata is very flexible and can be used to monitor all kinds of infrastructure.
+Read more about possible [Deployment strategies](https://github.com/netdata/netdata/blob/master/docs/category-overview-pages/deployment-strategies.md) to understand what better suites your needs.

 ## Get started

-Netdata is a free and open-source (FOSS) monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them _nodes_).
+monitoring agent that collects thousands of hardware and software metrics from any physical or virtual system (we call them _nodes_).
 These metrics are organized in an easy-to-use and -navigate interface.

 Together with [Netdata Cloud](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md), you can monitor your entire infrastructure in